alexandrejablon/nodegraph/README.md

 ####find - `POST /api/find`

-This function searches for some OpenGraph objects from the MongoDB database and returns them.
+This function searches for some Open Graph objects from the MongoDB database and returns them.

 The information will be fetched from the above mentioned URL, the meta tags of prefix "og" will be extracted, and stored in the MongoDB database, and returned in the form of a similar JSON object.